dedupeio/csvdedupe/README.md

 ## Combining and deduplicating files from different sources.

-We have a few sources of early childhood programs in Chicago.
-We'd like to get a canonical list.
+Lets say we have a few sources of early childhood programs in Chicago and we'd like to get a canonical list.
-Let's do it with csvdedupe, csvkit, and some other common command line tools.
+Let's do it with `csvdedupe`, `csvkit`, and some other common command line tools.

+### Alignment and stacking
-Our first task will be to align the files, so that we can stack the files and have the same data in the same columns.
+Our first task will be to align the files and have the same data in the same columns for stacking.

 First let's look at the headers of the files

+File 1
 ```console
 > head -1 CPS_Early_Childhood_Portal_Scrape.csv
 "Site name","Address","Phone","Program Name","Length of Day"
 ```

+File 2
 ```console
 > head -1 IDHS_child_care_provider_list.csv
 "Site name","Address","Zip Code","Phone","Fax","IDHS Provider ID"